 Thomas Jefferson's - 3rd President: Father of the Declaration of Independence

 From 1801-1809, Thomas Jefferson, our third President, was one of our founding fathers and served two terms.
-Under George Washington he was the Secretary of State; then served as Vice-President to John Adams.
-Jefferson was proud of his accomplishments, and wanted to be remembered most for being the "author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia," which he had written on his tomb and he asked that not a word more be written.
+Under George Washington, he was the Secretary of State, then served as Vice-President to John Adams.
+Jefferson was proud of his accomplishments.
+He wanted to be remembered most for being the "author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia," which Jefferson had written on his tomb, and he asked that not a word more be written.
 He was very adamant that no one embellished beyond these successes.

 Thomas Jefferson Family History

-Thomas Jefferson was born April 13, 1743 in Albemarle County, Virginia to Peter and Jane Randolph Jefferson.
+Thomas Jefferson was born April 13, 1743, in Albemarle County, Virginia, to Peter and Jane Randolph Jefferson.
 Jefferson came from one of the first families of Virginia through his mother's side.
 His father was a very prominent landowner, although not necessarily wealthy.
 Jefferson inherited some of his father's land, where he built a mansion that he and his wife moved into when they married on January 1, 1772.
 Together they had six children, but only two survived into adulthood: Martha Washington Jefferson as well as Mary Jefferson.
-The other four died within the first three years of life.
-This was common back then, because of the lack of health care, which we have today.
+The other four died within the first three years of life, which was common back then, because of the lack of health care, which we have today.

 Painting of Thomas Jefferson